 The government first implemented the furlough scheme in March 2020, covering 80% of eligible workers’ wages to a maximum cap to help businesses stay afloat and retain their staff throughout the COVID-19 pandemic.

-But while the scheme has supported a staggering 9.6 million jobs to date, some employers have taken advantage of the system.
+But while the scheme has supported over 9.9 million jobs to date, some employers have taken advantage of the system.
 And as the furlough scheme winds down, furlough fraud is on the up…

-In the first three weeks of July, HMRC revealed a 53% increase in reports of furlough fraud, and as of 7th August, there was a staggering 7,791 reports of potential furlough fraud under investigation
+In the first three weeks of July 2020, HMRC revealed a 53% increase in reports of furlough fraud, and as of 7th August 2020, there were a staggering 7,791 reports of potential furlough fraud under investigation

 Business owners face serious sanctions if the reports turn out to be true.
 Companies that have claimed based on dishonest or inaccurate information will face penalties—or even criminal action.